Max Heap

 Min Heap

-What is Heapify?
+What Is Heapify?

 Heapify is the basic building block of the algorithm of creating a heap data structure from a binary tree.